wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.4 =
+* New: Added WordImpress logo image to options page
+* Updated: Improved widget's UI for new WP 3.8 style
+* Updated: Reformatted all code to WP Coding Standards
+* Updated: Swapped Yelp icon URL for biz url rather than just yelp.com
+* Updated: Removed old license metabox in place for new license activation explanation metabox
+* Updated: Compatible with up to WP 3.8
+* Updated: readme.txt file with additional information
+* Fixed: Broken link to premium upgrade page
+* Fixed: WP_DEBUG notices

 = 1.3.8.2 =
 * Removed unnecessary plugin updater class